dbanetto/uni/assign1/report.md

 to our key attribute of being willing to learn something entirely new.
 The CVs that lacked this quality were harder to judge highly as we had to rely more on the technical skills listed as basis to evaluate their suitability to project.
+This technique is described by different job hunting bodies [@careersnzdescribe] and is something I will be taking away to improve my own CVs in the future.
-The end result of reading the CVs have left a ring of truth to common advice about aiming for CV for the position you want [@careersnzcv][@careersnzdescribe] and in the case of our panel it is still useful if your CV is passed around to other positions you did not aim for to begin with.
+The end result of reading the CVs have left a ring of truth to common advice about aiming for CV for the position you want [@careersnzcv][@careersnzdescribe] and in the case of our panel it is still useful if your CV is passed around to other positions you did not aim for to begin with such as our project.

 <!--
     talk about good & bad points of CVs (written communication)